LindaSt/BT-graph-creation/README.md

    - **Output**:
      - Up to three text files per WSI (depending on how many annotations there are in the xml).

-1. `reduce-coord-to-hotspot.py`: retrieves only the elements within a certain area.
+1. `reduce_coord_to_hotspot.py`: retrieves only the elements within a certain area.
+It expects the hotspot files to have the same name as the matching coordinate files (run `check_hotspot_xml.py` first)
    - **Input**:
-     - `--hotspot-xmls`: folder with the xml files of the hotspots
+     - `--xml-hotspot-folder`: folder with the xml files of the hotspots
-     - `--coordinate-txt-files`: folder with the text files of the coordinates of the lymphocytes and tumor buds
+     - `--coordinate-txt-files-folder`: folder with the text files of the coordinates of the lymphocytes and tumor buds
      - `--output-folder`: folder where the output is saved to
    - **Output**: Contains only the detected elements within the selection.
      - Folder with coordinate text files: three files per WSI (one for the hotspots, one for the lymphocytes, one